treeman/why_cryptocurrencies/README.md

 # Styling

+* Able to tag sans-serif fonts (see how does cryptocurrencies work?)
 * Book title to the side
 * Simple nav links to the side
 * Use small caps somewhere?
 * Left/right links at the side of the screen
+* Offset bottom links to be below article?

 * Link bullet points break in proximity to sidenotes
 * Quotes